-In order to illustrate the identification problem and the difficulties it creates for measuring age effects in researcher productivity, we performed a series of simulations using data calibrated to match the panel of French physicists analyzed in Turner and Mairesse (2005) and also in section 4 of this paper.
-That dataset had observations on the publications of 465 individuals who were born between 1936 and 1960 (25 cohorts), for the period 1986 to 1997 (12 years).
-In this section of the paper we show the results of a typical simulation, first graphically, and then as a series of statistical tests designed to choose the correct model.
-The particular simulation we chose illustrates the potential for a model that has only cohort and period effects to generate data that may appear to have peak in productivity at a certain age in spite of there being no age effect in reality.
+In order to illustrate the identification problem and the difficulties it creates for measuring age effects in researcher productivity, we performed a simulation using data calibrated to match the panel of French physicists analyzed in Turner and Mairesse (2003) and also in section 4 of this article.
+That dataset had observations on the publications of 465 individuals who were born between 1936 and 1960 (25 cohorts), for the period 1986-1997 (12 years).
+In this section of the article we present the results of a series of structured statistical tests on the simulated data that are designed to choose the correct model from among the various dummy variable alternatives discussed earlier.
+In addition, we show the results of one draw from our simulation graphically.
+The model we chose for simulation illustrates the potential for a model that has only cohort and period effects to generate data that may appear to have peak in productivity at a certain age in spite of there being no age effect in reality.

-Our approach here is to generate data that looks like the real data using a negative binomial model (so we obtain counts with overdispersion), but to estimate using the log-linear dummy variable model that is common in the literature.
-Given the generally small values of the dependent variable and the fact that we are using dummy variables, the differences between using OLS or using the more correct ML on a negative binomial model for estimation are likely to be slight.
-Figures 1a-1c show the results of simulating the model given below:
+Our approach here is to generate data, that looks like the real data, using a negative binomial model (so we obtain counts with overdispersion), but to estimate using the log-linear dummy variable model that is common in the literature.
+Given the generally small values of the dependent variable and the fact that we are using dummy variables, the differences in using OLS or using the more correct ML on a negative binomial model for estimation are likely to be slight.
+Figures 1(a)-(c) show the results of one simulation draw of the model given below:

-$$y{it} \sim NB(\lambda{it}, \sigma^2)$$
+$$y{it} \sim \text{NB}(\lambda{it}, \sigma^2)$$

-$$\lambda{it} = \mu_0 + \alpha t + \beta c + \gamma c^2$$ (7)
+$$\lambda{it} = \exp[\mu_0 + \alpha t + \beta c + \gamma c^2]$$ (7)

-where NB denotes the negative binomial distribution, t is the period (1986-1997), c is the cohort (1936-1960), $\alpha = .05$ , $\beta = 20$ , $\gamma = -.00513$ , and $\mu_0$ and b were chosen so that the simulated data had the same mean and variance as the actual data, whose mean was 2.7 publications per year with a standard deviation (conditional on cohort and period) of 3.2.
-These parameter values imply that the quadratic in c reaches its maximum in about 1949, in the middle of our data period, but that the slope never exceeds about 0.15 publications per year in absolute value for the observed cohorts and is usually much lower, of the same order of magnitude as the year effect (.05 publications per year).
+where NB denotes the negative binomial distribution, t is the period (1986-1997, centered at 1991.5), c is the cohort (1936-1960, centered at 1948), $\alpha=0.022$, $\beta=0.001$, $\gamma=-0.0015$, $\mu_0=1.09$, and $\sigma=3.1$. μ_0 and σ were chosen so that the logarithms of the simulated data had the same mean and variance as the actual data.
+These parameter values imply that the quadratic in C reaches its maximum in about 1948-1949, in the middle of our data period, but that the slope ranges from a -4% growth rate to a +4% growth rate in publications per year for the observed cohorts and is usually much lower, of the same order of magnitude as the year effect.
+In levels and at the mean of the data (2.7 publications per year), 4% corresponds to a growth rate of about 0.1 article per year.